 Optimizing Your Insurance Benefits

-As Seen in the Fort Bend Independent
+As seen in the Fort Bend CEO magazine

 Determining which benefits to select based on you and your family’s needs can be a daunting annual task.
 Below, we provide some clarity and advice for the most common benefit options that you will typically face.

 Often, a base-level life insurance policy is offered and paid for by your employer.
 However, you may have the option to purchase supplemental life insurance for you and your spouse.
 This option should not be overlooked, as this coverage is often less expensive and easier to obtain as opposed to applying for individual life insurance policies – you often can obtain coverage without any underwriting requirements.
 Supplemental life coverage is not always less expensive as its depends on your age and health – your advisor can assist you in determining if supplemental life coverage is optimal for you.

 Regarding accidental death & dismemberment (AD&D) coverage, this is usually very inexpensive; however, it rarely pays out due to its very narrow coverage definition.
 We typically don’t recommend that you purchase it.

 Disability insurance is very important to have and must not be overlooked, especially if you have many working years left before retiring.
 Typically, a long-term disability (LTD) policy will replace 60 to 66.66 percent of your income upon disability until you reach age 65.
 However, LTD insurance benefits do not normally start until you are on disability for at least 90 to 180 days, depending on the policy.

 Short-term disability (STD) insurance is designed to bridge the gap between the disabling event and when long-term disability kicks in.
 It provides only partial income replacement for a short period of time.
 If you do not have at least three months’ worth of expenses in savings, then you should consider purchasing STD insurance to replace that income.
 However, if you already have adequate savings, we do not recommend that you purchase STD insurance.